apache/nuttx/configs/olimex-lpc1766stk/README.txt

           CONFIG_LPC1766STK_USBHOST_STACKSIZE=1536 | Was 1024

        STATUS:
-         2015-04-26: The hub basically works.
-I do get crashes in the LPC16 USB host driver when removing the keyboard from the hub.
-It looks like that crash occurs consistently the 4th time that the keyboard is removed.
-The crash seems seems to be due to a corrupt addess in the callback from the new asynchronous I/O.  Should not be too hard to fix.

-                     Also, the code does not enumerate the hub if it is connected at the time of power up.
+         2015-05-03: The hub basically works.
+The only problem that I see is that the code does not enumerate the hub if it is connected at the time of power up.

   hidmouse:
     This configuration directory supports a variant of an NSH configution.